 - Select the Plug-in Settings category and set any options.

 A Surround SCM license is used when Visual Studio needs information about a file from Surround SCM.
 By default, Visual Studio is set to automatically perform background status checks with source control providers.
 If you use floating licenses and are not performing Surround SCM actions, you can disconnect the project from Surround SCM to keep licenses available to other users.
 Floating licenses are automatically released after 15 minutes of inactivity.

-Visual Studio 2015 integration with Surround SCM 2015.0 and earlier does not work because these Surround SCM installers do not include the required VSIX integration package.
+Integration with some Visual Studio versions does not work with earlier Surround SCM versions because the Surround SCM installer does not include the required VSIX integration package.
 You must manually install the Visual Studio Integration Extension to integrate these product versions.
-See Visual Studio 2015 Integration Does Not Work with Surround SCM 2015.0 and Earlier.

 Surround SCM is not listed as an available source control provider

 The Surround SCM plug-in may not be installed.
 Run the Surround SCM installer to install the plug-in.

 Integration does not work after installing or upgrading Visual Studio

 Installing or upgrading Visual Studio after installing Surround SCM deletes the registry settings required for the integration to work.
 Reinstall Surround SCM to update the registry.
 Make sure to select the Visual Studio integration option.

 Surround SCM files are not displayed correctly in Visual Studio